OnroerendErfgoed/atramhasis/CONTRIBUTING.md

 Contributing
 ============

-Atramhasis is being developed as open source software by the [Flanders Heritage Agency].
+Atramhasis is an open source SKOS editor developed by [Flanders Heritage Agency].
 All development is done on the agency's [Github page for Atramhasis].
+If you run into bugs or would like to request a new feature, please open a [Github issue].
+Please provide some context to your question such as the python and Atramhasis versions you are running.
+If you have specific questions about the software or the datasets hosted at [Flanders Heritage Thesaurus] you would rather not address in a public forum, please mail <ict@onroerenderfgoed.be>.

+If you have some
+exerience with Python, Javascript, RDF or SKOS, feel free to contribute where you can.
+If you are unsure if a particular change would be welcome, create an issue first.
+When doing so, we recommend you follow these guidelines.

-Since we place a lot of importance of code quality, we expect to have a good amount of code coverage present and run frequent unit tests.
+We place a lot of importance on code quality, expect to have a good amount of code coverage present and run frequent unit tests.
 All commits and pull requests will be tested with [Travis-ci].
 Code coverage is being monitored with [Coveralls].